 The focus during break-in is to vary and limit the engine speed.
 This will be accomplished by accelerating and stopping at different rates for the first 5 tanks of fuel.
 As the engine begins to break-in, the duration and intensity of the acceleration will gradually increase.
 Sustained high-speed running is not permitted until the 6th tank of fuel.
 Perform the initial break-in on a large, flat, paved surface.
-Your model is very fast and by tanks 4 and 5 you will need plenty of room for the truck to run in.
+T-Maxx 3.3 is very fast and by tanks 4 and 5 you will need plenty of room for the truck to run in.
 Apply all throttle and braking actions gently.
 Abrupt acceleration or braking could cause the engine to stall unnecessarily.

 - Special break-in fuels are not recommended.
-Use the same fuel you plan to use everyday. - If possible, avoid breaking-in the engine on extremely hot or cold days (see page 25). - Pay careful attention to the fuel level.
+Use the same fuel you plan to use everyday. - If possible, avoid breaking-in the engine on extremely hot or cold days (see page 19). - Pay careful attention to the fuel level.
 Do not allow the fuel tank to run completely empty.
 An extremely low fuel level causes the mixture to run too lean.
-This could result in a burned glow plug or extremely high engine temperatures. - Do not attempt to break-in the TRX 3.3 Racing Engine by idling it on a stand.
-This will produce poor results.

-- Keep extra Traxxas glow plugs handy.
-The break-in process can cause deposits to form on the plug leading to plug failure. - Change or clean your air filter after break-in. - Follow the instructions exactly for each of the first 5 tanks of fuel.
+This could result in a burned glow plug or extremely high engine temperatures. - Do not attempt to break in the TRX 3.3 Racing Engine by idling it on a stand.
+This will produce poor results. - Keep extra Traxxas glow plugs handy.
+The break-in process can cause deposits to form on the plug leading to plug failure. - Change or clean your air filter after break-in. - Follow the instructions exactly for each of the first 5 tanks of fuel. - Never run your T-Maxx 3.3 indoors.
+Since the TRX 3.3 Racing Engine exhaust fumes are harmful, always run your model outdoors, in a wellventilated area.